khulnasoft/integrations-core/ecs_fargate/README.md

   The `dd_service`, `dd_source`, and `dd_tags` can be adjusted for your desired tags.

-3. Whenever a Fargate task runs, Fluent Bit sends the container logs to Datadog with information about all of the containers managed by your Fargate tasks.
+3. Whenever a Fargate task runs, Fluent Bit sends the container logs to Khulnasoft with information about all of the containers managed by your Fargate tasks.
 You can see the raw logs on the [Log Explorer page][25], [build monitors][26] for the logs, and use the [Live Container view][27].

 <!-- xxx tabs xxx -->
 <!-- xxx tab "Web UI" xxx -->